 - Stave off the “chip down” inflection point.
 By bending the overall module pricing curve downward, a key impact is to increase the transition point at which it becomes more economical for a large-volume IoT manufacturer to switch to a direct “chip down” approach to integrating cellular connectivity, rather than use modules.

 - Grow the overall cellular IoT market.
 One other effect when the overall module pricing curve bends down is that a positive business case can be facilitated in a larger number of IoT projects, leading to more developers incorporating cellular connectivity and, thereby, increasing overall market growth for cellular IoT modules.

 All told, the acquisition is good across the board: for u-blox; for SIMCom and its parent company, SimTech Group; and for IoT developers.
 The only ones who won’t take favorably to this development will be the traditional top three module vendors, who will likely find the road ahead to be just a bit more challenging.

-Sam Lucero is Senior Principal Analyst, IoT and M2M, at IHS Markit
+Sam Lucero is Senior Principal Analyst, IoT and M2M, within the IHS Technology Group at IHS Markit